Koromix/rygel/doc/functions.md

 On x86 platforms, only Cdecl and Stdcall callbacks are supported.

-### Thread safety
+## Thread safety

-The callback must be called from the main thread, or more precisely from the same thread as the V8 intepreter.
+Asynchronous functions run on worker threads.
+You need to deal with thread safety issues if you share data between threads.

-Calling the callback from another thread is undefined behavior, and will likely lead to a mess.
+Callbacks must be called from the main thread, or more precisely from the same thread as the V8 intepreter.
+Calling a callback from another thread is undefined behavior, and will likely lead to a crash or a big mess.